Standards Based Grading

 The adoption of the California Common Core State Standards (CCCSS) in 2010 provided educators and parents with a clear, consistent understanding of what students are expected to learn in each grade level.
 As a result, the Sunnyvale School District has fully implemented Standards-Based grading in grades K-8.
 In doing so, we have made a commitment to provide a completely aligned standards-based instructional program to students, and our approach has shifted from ranking and sorting students to having high standards for all students.

 With the adoption of the Common Core State Standards, it has become especially critical that we have a laser-like focus on student proficiency and achievement in order to provide students with increased learning and appropriate intervention and support.
 Unlike the "one size fits all" traditional grading system, a standards-based system allows us to specifically determine areas of student growth and student need.

 Sunnyvale School District's gradebook and report card are fully aligned to the Common Core State Standards, and our online grade book allows parents to view students' progress through the Parent Portal at any time.
-Additionally, there are more and more models of effective standards-based systems in

 This online grade book and report card system allows parents to view student's progress online through the Parent Portal at any time.
 With one K-8 system for reporting progress, and with a standards-based system that links standards, instruction and assessment to reporting, we know we can continue the upward trajectory of student achievement in our district.